Ronnie Rocket: Legacy

-Having been temporarily unable to begin production on the film for some time because De Laurentiis owned the rights, Lynch stopped actively pursuing Ronnie Rocket as a viable project in the early 1990s.
-However, he has never abandoned it officially, frequently referring to it in interviews as "hibernating".
-The director has expressed interest in producing the film in the same manner as Eraserhead, using a small crew, building the sets himself, and living on them during the film's production.
-He has also claimed he will revisit the film when he is at a stage in his career "when I don't really care what happens, except that the film is finished".
-However, in a 2013 interview, Lynch expressed the view that the passage of time—and the decline of "smokestack industry"—was making it more difficult to envisage the film, saying:
+Having been temporarily unable to begin production on the film for some time because De Laurentiis owned the rights, Lynch stopped actively pursuing Ronnie Rocket as a viable project in the early 1990s upon rejection from Ciby 2000, as a part of a three-picture deal.
+Though he claimed to have gotten interest from other investors who "have so much money that they don't really care, necessarily, about making a profit."
+The director had expressed interest in producing the film in the same manner as Eraserhead, using a small crew, building the sets himself, and living on them during the film's production.
+He also claimed he would revisit the film after reaching a stage in his career "when I don't really care what happens, except that the film is finished."
+However, he had never abandoned it officially before his death in 2025, frequently referring to it in interviews as "hibernating."
+The most recent known draft of the script is dated 2012.
+In a June 2013 interview with BOMB, Lynch expressed the view that the passage of time—and the decline of "smokestack industry"—was making it more difficult to envisage the film, saying:

 It was still really alive in the '50s and '60s, but this industry is going away [...]
 And then a thing happened.
 This thing called graffiti.
 Graffiti to me is one of the worst things that has happened to the world.
 It completely ruined the mood of places.
 Graffiti kills the possibility to go back in time and have the buildings be as they were.
 Cheap storm windows and graffiti have ruined the world for Ronnie Rocket.

+However, the following year, Lynch said what had kept him from making the film was that he never got "the big idea" for it, elaborating that "something is still somewhat missing in the script."